katerynaf/security/README.md

 #### Production

-When you call `import security` and run `security.secure()` in a production environment, the code will automatically **decrypt** and then **import** your original Python file (the raw version) by placing variables from that file into the global namespace.
-Unencrypted secrets never go over the wire.
-Unencrypted secrets are never saved to a production hard-drive.
-And yet you can reference your secrets from within your code by simply referencing their original Python variables names.
+When you call `import security` and run `security.secure()` in a production environment, the code will automatically **decrypt** and then **import** your original Python file (the raw version) -- placing variables from the original file into the global namespace.
+Unencrypted secrets are never stored on a production hard-driveor go over the wire.
+And yet you can reference your secrets from within your code by simply referencing the original Python variables names.

 Please see hello_world.py for a working example.
 The line `print(HELLO_WORLD)` is demonstrating that the encrypted variable HELLO_WORLD is now available at runtime.